OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ## Determining Whether Native Methods Are Exposed Through WebViews (MSTG-PLATFORM-7)

-### Overview

-Since iOS 7, Apple introduced APIs that allow communication between the JavaScript runtime in the WebView and the native Swift or Objective-C objects.
-If these APIs are used carelessly, important functionality might be exposed to attackers who manage to inject malicious scripts into the WebView (e.g., through a successful Cross-Site Scripting attack).

 ### Static Analysis

-Both `UIWebView` and `WKWebView` provide a means of communication between the WebView and the native app.
-Any important data or native functionality exposed to the WebView JavaScript engine would also be accessible to rogue JavaScript running in the WebView.

 #### Testing UIWebView JavaScript to Native Bridges

-There are two fundamental ways of how native code and JavaScript can communicate:

-- **JSContext**: When an Objective-C or Swift block is assigned to an identifier in a `JSContext`, JavaScriptCore automatically wraps the block in a JavaScript function.
-- **JSExport protocol**: Properties, instance methods and class methods declared in a `JSExport`-inherited protocol are mapped to JavaScript objects that are available to all JavaScript code.
-Modifications of objects that are in the JavaScript environment are reflected in the native environment.

-Note that only class members defined in the `JSExport` protocol are made accessible to JavaScript code.

-Look out for code that maps native objects to the `JSContext` associated with a WebView and analyze what functionality it exposes, for example no sensitive data should be accessible and exposed to WebViews.
+Search for code that maps native objects to the `JSContext` associated with a WebView and analyze what functionality it exposes, for example no sensitive data should be accessible and exposed to WebViews.

 In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows: